Loading…

 • Has a high initial tack, which means temporary supports may not be required while the adhesive cures.
 Adiseal Hi-Grab has even more grip than the standard product.

-• It is suitable for most plastics (not polypropylene or polyethylene) and all metals.
+• It is suitable for most plastics (not polypropylene, polyethylene or polyurethane) and most solid metals.

 Strongest adhesive in independent adhesive strength test.
 Test results chart.